dfroger/py-require/README.md

 >
 > __Return__
 >
-> A :class:`types.ModuleType` object, unless the module has a member called
+> A `types.ModuleType` object, unless the module has a member called
 > `exports`, in which case the value of this member will be returned.
 >
 > __Raises__